Logarithmic Asymptotic Relations Between $p$-Values and Mutual Information: Introduction

 Moreover, in the following sections, we prove that (14) is asymptotically equal to the equation on the right of (8).
-As mentioned above, (8) and (10) demonstrate equivalence among $N\cdot MI$, the probability mass function of information exchange, $P_{N\cdot MI}$, and the $p$-value.
-Additionally, (14) shows the asymptotic equivalence among $N\cdot MI$, the probability mass function in statistics, $P_H$, and the $p$-value, $P_F$.
-Together, we call them the equivalence principle of information and probability in statistics.
+As mentioned above, (8) and (10) demonstrate the logarithmic asymptotic relationship among $N\cdot MI$, the probability mass function of information exchange, $P_{N\cdot MI}$, and the $p$-value.
+Additionally, (14) shows the asymptotic relationship among $N\cdot MI$, the probability mass function in statistics, $P_H$, and the $p$-value, $P_F$.
+Together, these relations provide an information-theoretic interpretation of statistical significance in contingency-table dependence testing.
 Thus, in the field of statistics, we have succeeded in unifying the $p$-value and MI, which are distinct measures of statistics and information theory, respectively.
 Given the generality of these measures, our theorems can be applied to various fields of science, such as medicine and biology.
 In particular, we exploit the theorems to precisely estimate MI between functionally interacting genes in biological systems.

+The main contributions of this paper may be summarized as follows: \begin{itemize} \item We prove that, for contingency tables with fixed margins (with $m,n$ fixed), $P_F$ satisfies the logarithmic asymptotic relation $MI = -(1/N)\log P_F + O\!\left(\frac{\log(N+1)}{N}\right)$ as $N\to\infty$ (Theorem~\ref{th3}). \item In the $2\times2$ case we derive explicit quantitative error bounds via a decomposition into a Stirling-approximation error and a tail-sum error, and we extend the logarithmic asymptotics to general $m\times n$ tables. \item We discuss implications of this rate interpretation for comparing dependence strengths across datasets with different sample sizes and for combining evidence across studies via meta-analysis. \end{itemize}

-This paper is organized as follows: We prove Theorems 1 and 2 in Section 2.
-We prove Theorem 3 for a $2\times 2$ contingency table in Section 3 and extend it for a general $m\times n$ contingency table in Section 4.
-In Section 5, we explain the numerical simulations that we used to verify Theorem 3.
-In Section 6, we demonstrate that Theorem 3 can be applied to the meta-analysis of MI for any dimension, which produces a low $p$-value.
+This paper is organized as follows: We prove Theorems \ref{th1} and \ref{th2} in Section 2.
+We prove Theorem \ref{th3} for a $2\times 2$ contingency table in Section 3 and extend it for a general $m\times n$ contingency table in Section 4.
+In Section 5, we explain the numerical simulations that we used to verify Theorem \ref{th3}.
+In Section 6, we demonstrate that Theorem \ref{th3} can be applied to the meta-analysis of MI for any dimension, which produces a low $p$-value.
 In Section 7, we discuss the advantages and applications of our Theorems, and illustrate a wide range of benefits that arise from making the techniques of information theory and probability statistics available.

-\section{Proofs of Theorems 1 and 2}
+\section{Proofs of Theorems \ref{th1} and \ref{th2}}